 Lisa Federer joined the National Institutes of Health (NIH) Library in 2013.
 She received her Masters of Library and Information Studies from the University of California, Los Angeles in 2011 and also holds an MA in English and BAs in English and French from the University of North Texas.
 Prior to joining the NIH Library, she worked at the UCLA Louise M. Darling Biomedical Library.

 As a Research Data Informationist at the NIH Library, Lisa provides support in the management, organization, and re-use of biomedical research data.
 She advises on organization and description of data, consults on the writing of data management plans, assists in the development of tools for facilitating access to research data, and provides instruction on best practices in data management.

 Doug Joubert joined the National Institutes of Health (NIH) Library in 2004.
-He is the Informationist for the Office of the National Coordinator for Health Information Technology (ONC) and the Health Resources and Services Administration (HRSA).
+He is the Informationist for the Office of the National Coordinator for Health Information Technology (ONC), the Health Resources and Services Administration (HRSA), and the Office for Research on Disparities and Global Mental Health (ORDGMH).
 In this role, Doug provides his clients with the following services in support of NIH and HHS missions:

 - Provides comprehensive searching of the scientific and grey literature

 - Develops and conducts individual or group instruction on how to search, collect, and manage scientific and public data, both online and in-person

 - Creates research or news alerts to keep up-to-date on research or topics of interest